 Disagreements arising between directors, or between one or more director and the remaining shareholders usually involve a range of complex legal issues.

-That is not least because directors may play a number of roles in your company – is not only directors but also potentially as employees and shareholders.
+That is not least because directors may play a number of roles in your company – not only as directors but also potentially as employees and shareholders too.
 This can create significant complications – and that’s why you need specialist solicitors who understand these areas of law.

-To begin the process of dispute resolution, contact today to discuss your dispute and see how we can help you.
+To begin the process of dispute resolution, contact our team today to discuss your dispute and see how we can help you.

-Our specialist business litigation team always offer FREE initial advice over the phone.
+Our specialist commercial disputes team always offer FREE initial advice over the phone.

 So whether you are an individual director or shareholder, or you represent the company as a whole, we can help.